MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `authors` | `IEnumerable<Author>` | ** **Required.**                      |

+This Method Generate Text Format For Author Info That You Want To Add It To ReadMe File.

 * SetContributingDescription(generator, contributingDescription)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `contributingDescription` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Contributing Info That You Want To Add It To ReadMe File.

 * AddColor(generator, colorTitle, hex)